pbollhorn/boardfolio-frontend/README.md

 If you are developing a frontend feature that makes requests to a backend endpoint which is not up and running yet, you can use the JSON mock server.

-- Run the mock server using this command: `npm run backend`
+1. Run this command to make sure dependencies are installed: `npm install`
-- The mock server should be running now on http://localhost:4000/
+2. Run the mock server using this command: `npm run backend`
-- If not, try this command: `npm install`
+3. The mock server should now be running on http://localhost:4000/

 ## Technologies Used